aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development.md

 - `check-yaml`: Checks that all YAML files are valid.
 - `check-added-large-files`: Check if there is no large file included in the repository.
 - `check-merge-conflict`: Validate there is no `MERGE` syntax related to an invalid merge process.
-- `pylint`: Run python linting with settings defined in [`pylintrc`](https://github.com/aristanetworks/ansible-avd/blob/devel/pylintrc).
+- `pylint`: Run python linting with settings defined in [pylintrc](https://github.com/aristanetworks/ansible-avd/blob/devel/pylintrc).
-- `yamllint`: Validate all YAML files using configuration from [`yamllintrc`](https://github.com/aristanetworks/ansible-avd/blob/devel/.github/yamllintrc).
+- `yamllint`: Validate all YAML files using configuration from [yamllintrc](https://github.com/aristanetworks/ansible-avd/blob/devel/.github/yamllintrc).
 - `ansible-lint`: Validate YAML files with Ansible proven practices, patters, and behaviors.
+- `Flake8`: Style guide enforcement for Python code base.
+- `markdownlint-cli`: Validates markdown files for common errors as referenced [here](https://github.com/DavidAnson/markdownlint/blob/main/doc/Rules.md).

 #### Installation